SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/defect-detection/README.md

 -->

 ## **Business challenge: image based defect detection**
-With the increasing demand, the LGP production lines must improve quality and speed.
+With the increasing demand, the Light Guide Plates (LGP) production lines must improve quality and speed.
 The distribution of the LGP points is uneven and the size, shape, and brightness of the same kind of defects can also differ one from another: the traditional computer vision methods give poor result.

 ### **Solution**